-The signal targeted in this study is a sample of single tracks coming from a simulated hard scatter vertex with $p_T > 20$ GeV.
-Tracks are generated in the $|\eta|<1.4$ region to be sure they are fully contained in the detector volume, thus avoiding acceptance effects on the corresponding hits.\\ To emulate the typical beamspot shape in LHC running conditions, each track originates from a primary vertex (PV) whose position along the beam axis is sampled from a Gaussian distribution centred on the axis origin and with a $\sigma$~=~5~cm.
-The longitudinal ($z_0$) impact parameter, evaluated with respect to the PV, is randomly extracted from a Gaussian distribution centred at 0 and with $\sigma$~=~100~$\mu$m; the transverse ($d_0$) impact parameter is instead always set to 0.
+The signal targeted in this study is a sample of single tracks originating from a simulated hard scattering vertex with $p_T > 20$ GeV.
+Tracks are generated within the $|\eta|<1.4$ region to ensure full containment within the detector volume, thus avoiding acceptance effects on the hits.
+To emulate the typical beamspot shape in LHC running conditions, each track originates from a primary vertex (PV) with its position along the beam axis sampled from a Gaussian distribution centred at the origin, with a $\sigma$~=~5~cm.
+The longitudinal ($z_0$) impact parameter, evaluated with respect to the PV, is randomly sampled from a Gaussian distribution centred at 0 with $\sigma$~=~100~$\mu$m, while the transverse ($d_0$) impact parameter is set to 0.

-Once an event containing a single signal track is simulated, two sources of background hits are overlaid to its data.\\ Pile-up collisions are simulated generating events with a variable number of tracks, following the longitudinal beamspot shape described above.
-To approximately reproduce the LHC Run~3 pile-up conditions, the $p_T$ distribution for pile-up tracks is tuned to follow what is measured by ATLAS~\cite{ATLAS_charged_particles}, and an average number of simultaneous collisions $\langle\mu\rangle=25$ is overlaid to the signal sample.\\ Random uncorrelated hits are also added in each event to simulate detector noise, matching what is observed in typical ATLAS-simulated samples.
+Once an event containing a single signal track is simulated, two sources of background hits are overlaid.
+Pile-up collisions are simulated generating events with a variable number of tracks, following the longitudinal beamspot shape described above.
+To approximately replicate LHC Run~3 pile-up conditions, the $p_T$ distribution for pile-up tracks is tuned to match the measurements reported by ATLAS~\cite{ATLAS_charged_particles}.
+An average of 25 simultaneous collisions ($\langle\mu\rangle=25$) is overlaid on the signal sample.
+Additionally, random uncorrelated hits are added to each event to simulate detector noise, replacing what is typically observed in ATLAS-simulated samples.

-Finally, to emulate the typical Region of Interest (RoI) data selection mechanism adopted for HLT tracking~\cite{ATLAS_trigger_tracking}, hits are preselected in a wedge with a $|\Delta\eta|\times|\Delta\phi| = 0.1\times 0.1$ opening around the signal track, starting from $\pm 5$~mm around the PV.\\ Only events that fully contain the signal track are considered to factor out possible acceptance effects for this preselection.
+Finally, to emulate the Region of Interest (RoI) data selection mechanism used in HLT tracking~\cite{ATLAS_trigger_tracking}, hits are preselected within a wedge with an opening of $|\Delta\eta|\times|\Delta\phi| = 0.1\times 0.1$ around the signal track, starting from $\pm 5$~mm around the PV.
+Only events that fully contain the signal track are considered to avoid potential acceptance effects in this preselection.

-An example event display, where the generated signal track, its corresponding hits and background hits are visible, is shown in Fig.~\ref{fig:event}.
+An example event display of a generated signal track, along with its corresponding signal and background hits, is shown in Fig.~\ref{fig:event}.

-The data sample adopted for this study contains approximately 400k events for training and 50k events for validation and testing.
+The dataset used in this study consists of approximately 400k events for training and 50k events each for validation and testing.